Thursday, October 4, 2007

 Hill and Carol Roberts

 Hill and Carol Roberts are among my former students who are members of the Weatherly church.
 Hill is a physicist and has put his numerous abilities to work in the teaching of Christian evidences.
-He maintains the Lord I Believe website.
 He and Carol, and the team they take with, have provided faith building instruction to numerous churches during their week-end series.
 Check into it for your congregation.

 Nov.
 15-21.
 Attending the Annual Meetings.
 Later in the week Leon Mauldin and I attended annual meetings of the Evangelical Theological Society and the Near East Archaeological Society in Washington.
 For the most part I attended meetings of NEAS relating to archaeology and the Bible.
 Afterwards I attended the annual meeting of the Society of Biblical Literature, and again heard several good papers on archaeological sites in Israel and Turkey.